Former governor Cuomo approached for primary run - NewsBreak

 Former governor Cuomo approached for primary run

-ALBANY, N.Y. ( NEWS10 ) – Former governor Andrew Cuomo has been approached about a potential run for office.
-Cuomo’s spokesperson confirmed allies approached the former governor following the results of a NEWS10/Emerson College poll .
+ALBANY, N.Y.
+(WTEN) – Former governor Andrew Cuomo has been approached about a potential run for office.
+Cuomo’s spokesperson confirmed allies approached the former governor following the results of a recently-released poll .

 The results of the survey showed Cuomo trailing Gov. Kathy Hochul by four percentage points in a hypothetical matchup in the democratic primary.
 Cuomo’s camp has released two television ads aimed at rehabilitating his image following his resignation amid sexual harassment allegations.